gvnzhou/PicCarousel.js/README.md

 # PicCarousel
-A jQuery plugin that assists carousel the picture.
+A jQuery plugin that achieve to effect of Photo Carousel.

 ## Demo

 * http://javion25.github.io/PicCarousel/demo/demo.html